 You can also try removing it from here by going to Settings and then Control Center.
 Look for options and then remove the Flashlight once, and add it back again.
 This method is offered by a user from Apple community, you could have a try to see if this fixes the issue.

 If none of the easier fixes work, you can proceed to more serious attempts.
-Hard resetting can often fix any software issues as it refreshes the memory.
-It doesn't delete your data so, you don't need to worry about backups.
+Hard resetting can often fix any software issues, including iPhone flashlight not working issues as it refreshes the memory.
+It doesn't delete your data, so you don't need to worry about backups.

-For models after the iPhone 8, ones without a home button, you need to find the Volume Up and Down buttons.
+For models iPhone 8 to iPhone 14, ones without a home button, you need to find the Volume Up and Down buttons.
 It should be on the left side of your phone.
 Press and then release your iPhone's Volume Up button first then repeat for the Volume Down button.
 Then immediately hold the Side button that should be on the right side.
 Hold until the apple logo appears.

 For even older iPhones like iPhone 6 or 6S with a home button, you need to press and hold the sleep/wake button and the Home button until you see the Apple logo.
 This should reset the phone.